MCERQUA/SpatialDocs/research/reference/Templates/README.md

 ### Current Status (Updated 2025-03-10)
 - Templates identified: 35
-- Templates documented: 0
+- Templates documented: 4
-- Overall completion: 0%
+- Overall completion: 11.4%

 ## Documentation Structure
-Each template will be documented with the following information:
+Each template is documented with the following information:
 - Basic description and overview
 - Features and functionality
 - Included components